 "Look!
 A boy!" she shouted.
 "A boy in the water!"
 Lydia ran to the edge to see if what Elizabeth was saying was true.
 She gasped when she saw an unconscious boy floating on a piece of driftwood in the ocean.
 Norrington rushed to see.

-"Man overboard!" the Captain shouted.
+"Man overboard!" the Lieutenant shouted.
 "Fetch a hook!
 Haul him out of there!"
 The ship was in a frenzy as the sailors attempted to snag the boy on a boathook and get him on the ship.
 Governor Swann raced towards his daughters and took Alice and Kitty under his arms.

 "You two go back to the cabin," he told his two youngest daughters.